Amy Kim Kibuishi: Career

 By 2007, Kibuishi had stopped creating manga and webcomics to focus on her new family, describing herself as a "former cartoonist" on her blog.
 This changed when she announced the launch of her new graphic novel The Rema Chronicles in July 2021.
 It is scheduled to be published by Scholastic Graphix in 2022.

 Influences

 Kibuishi says that after out-growing superhero comics like Spawn and X-Men, she became influenced by the more realistic comics she discovered while on a childhood trip to Korea.
 She cites Japanese manga series Ranma ½ as an influence.

 Personal life

-Kibuishi is married to comics artist Kazu Kibuishi who is known for being the author of the comic Amulet and the editor of the comics anthology Flight.
-They reside in Bellevue, Washington and have two children together.
+Kibuishi is married to comics artist Kazu Kibuishi/ They reside in Bellevue, Washington and have two children together.
 Kibuishi told the story of her "third first kiss" with her future husband for the book First Kiss (Then Tell).